Why should I register my horse?

 Should I DNA type my horse?

-We always recommend DNA typing, ESPECIALLY if the horse is a futurity or incentive program prospect.
+DNA is now standard with ALL new applications beginning February of 2023.
+DNA is the most valuable part of your horse’s file and is ESPECIALLY helpful if the horse is a futurity or incentive program prospect.
 OR if you have plans to breed the horse.
 Parental verification adds credibility and value to your horse, even if for just the sire OR dam.

 Can I register my full Quarter Horse?
 What if AQHA denied my registration?

-The AHQHR registers full Quarter Horses almost daily.
+The AqHR registers full Quarter Horses almost daily.
 As a matter of fact, most of them come as a direct referral from AQHA who we work with very closely.
-The AHQHR offers an alternative when AQHA denies a horse registration or the horse’s owner does not wish to incur the expenses of registering with AQHA.
+The AqHR offers an alternative when AQHA denies a horse registration or the horse’s owner does not wish to incur the expenses of registering with AQHA.

 AQHA may deny your ability to register your horse for numerous reasons including, but not limited to, the following: